Graduates & Summer Clerks

 Making sure our people feel supported and included is important to us.
 We will listen to what you have to say, and we encourage you to bring your whole-self to work.

-We take pride in being the first organisation in Aotearoa to receive the Rainbow Tick, and are proud of winning the Employer of Choice (>100 lawyers) at the New Zealand Law Awards 2022.
+We are proud of winning the Employer of Choice (>100 lawyers) at the New Zealand Law Awards 2023 and 2022.

 Pro bono is a big part of our culture, and all of our lawyers have the chance to get involved in rewarding work with our community partners Youthline, Community Law Centres o Aotearoa and many others.